nicklockwood/GLView/README.md

 - GLImage - this is a class for loading image files as OpenGL textures.
 It supports all the same image formats as UIImage, as well as a number of PVR image formats.

+- GLImageMap - this is a class for loading image maps, also known as image atlases or spritemaps.

 - GLImageView - this is a subclass of GLView, specifically designed for displaying GLImages.
 It behaves in a similar way to UIImageView and mostly mirrors its interface.

 - GLModel - this is a class for loading 3D mesh geometry for rendering in a GLView.
 It currently supports only Wavefront .obj files and the bespoke "WWDC2010" model format used in the Apple GLEssentials sample code, but will support additional formats in future.